 Caroline, who lives at Cloverdale House , our residential service in Hove, is keen to move from her wheelchair into her dancing shoes after an amazing six-month turnaround.

-When Caroline moved into Cloverdale House in March she was wheelchair-bound and unable to stand at all, but after an amazing team effort from the support staff at Cloverdale, the involvement of some dedicated therapists, and a good deal of determination on Caroline’s part, she is now back on her feet and going from strength to strength.
+When Caroline moved into Cloverdale House she was wheelchair-bound and unable to stand at all, but after an amazing team effort from the support staff at Cloverdale, the involvement of some dedicated therapists, and a good deal of determination on Caroline’s part, she is now back on her feet and going from strength to strength.

 Service Manager, Trevor Wilcox, said: “When Caroline moved in she was very reserved and anxious, and the history from her previous home was unclear as to why exactly Caroline was unable to walk.
 Initially she was not use to using a hoist and found it scary.
 She also disliked the shower and had communications difficulties which resulted in her becoming frustrated at times.”